maheessh/Drishti/README.md

 python navigation.py
 Uses speech recognition to detect the user’s destination.
 Guides the user step by step, like Google Maps for the blind.
-Provides text + voice instructions until the user reaches the destination.
+Provides text + voice instructions and waits for the user before the next step.
 3️⃣ Start UI Application
 For a user-friendly interface, launch the Dristhi UI: